 Ketamine therapy is a treatment that uses the anesthetic drug, ketamine.
 It has shown promising results in treating depression, anxiety, and post-traumatic stress disorder (PTSD).
 However, it is not without its side effects.
-We’ll explore the pros and cons of ketamine therapy to help you decide if it is worth it for you.
+We’ll explore the pros and cons of ketamine therapy to help you decide if it is worth it.

 What Disorders Can Ketamine Infusion Treat?

 Ketamine is a medication that has been used for decades as an anesthetic.
-In recent years, however, it has shown promise in treating a number of mental health disorders.
-Ketamine infusion therapy is a relatively new treatment option that is showing promising results in treating conditions like depression, anxiety, post-traumatic stress disorder (PTSD), and chronic pain.
+However, it has shown promise in treating many mental health disorders in recent years.
+Ketamine infusion therapy is a relatively new treatment option showing promising results in treating conditions like depression, anxiety, post-traumatic stress disorder (PTSD), and chronic pain.

 Ketamine works by binding to the NMDA receptor in the brain.
 This receptor is involved in regulating glutamate, which is a neurotransmitter that plays a role in learning and memory.
 By binding to the NMDA receptor, ketamine prevents glutamate from being released.
 This action results in antidepressant and anti-anxiety effects.

-Some patients that have undergone ketamine therapy have noticed a difference in their energy, mood and mental health after a few sessions.
+Some patients undergoing ketamine therapy have noticed a difference in their energy, mood, and mental health after a few sessions.
 However, ketamine therapy is not FDA-approved yet since more research and studies need to be done on the drug.

 How Long Does Ketamine Infusion Last

 Ketamine infusion therapy is a type of IV therapy that may help those suffering from depression, anxiety, and other mental health disorders.
 But how long does ketamine infusion last?